stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 - {{ site.data.talent.eb }} with {{ site.data.talent.e_shocks }}.
 - {{ site.data.spell.cl }}.

 *Note: It's possible that playing around {{ site.data.talent.mote }} and {{ site.data.talent.potm }} is a damage gain at 3 (and maybe more targets) now.
-Until we have proof of it, this rotation guide will be include it.*
+Until we have proof of it, this rotation guide will not include it.*

 ## 4-5 Targets Priority
 - {{ site.data.talent.se }} if it is available and there is no reason to hold its use.